A Complete Guide To AI/ML Software Testing

 - Model Drift: there is an interesting phenomenon in AI development where the model becomes less effective due to changes in the software usage, known as model drift.
 This requires continuous data monitoring to combat.

-- Gain a foundational understanding of AI/ML systems as well as your workflows: AI seems like magic (in some ways it is) but the key to using AI is being practical in your approach.
+AI seems like magic (in some ways it is) but the key to using AI is being practical in your approach.
 Lay a solid foundation of the AI/ML systems you’re working with, understand your own workflows, then find out ways that you can integrate two of them with each other.
 AI should streamline your workflow and simplify tasks which you previously spent a lot of time on, and you can only do that if you understand both of them correctly.

-- Be patient: AIs take time to develop and learn about the tasks you assign them.
 Treat the AI as a blank canvas that you can gradually train to perform complex tasks.
 It is even better to have a dedicated plan for how you want to integrate AI into your workflow.
-You don’t have to take big leaps.
-Even baby steps that are non-disruptive work also: move at your own pace.

-- Learn prompt engineering: when working with AI and especially generative AI, it is crucial to provide them with well-structured and precise input prompts to generate accurate and relevant outputs from the models.
+When working with AI and especially generative AI, it is crucial to provide them with well-structured and precise input prompts to generate accurate and relevant outputs from the models.
 It gives you a certain sense of control over the probabilistic nature of the system.
-Prompt engineering is all about bringing context, specifications, and boundaries to the table, and that is a real skill in itself.

-- Remember that it is just a tool: no matter what, AI is only a tool, and it is a truly powerful tool if used in concert with the testers.
 Testers will not be replaced by AI, but rather, they should and will be empowered by the technology.
 The more skilled and experienced the tester is, the more benefits they can extract out of these tools.
 Bring your own creativity and originality to the table, and let AI propel those ideas to another level.

-Testing With AI vs Testing For AI Systems
+Testing with AI vs testing for AI systems

 Testing using AI and testing for AI systems are 2 completely different topics.

-This makes traditional software testing concepts like “test coverage” obsolete, since it is impractical to measure test coverage when there are theoretically infinite possibilities and scenarios that can happen within a large enough AI system.
+- Testing for AI systems is to test if those models themselves perform as expected.
+However, the non-deterministic nature of AI means that traditional software testing concepts like “test coverage” obsolete, since it is impractical to measure test coverage when there are theoretically infinite possibilities and scenarios that can happen within a large enough AI system.

-Challenges of Testing AI Systems
+Challenges of testing AI systems

 - AI/ML models can be highly complex and involve intricate mathematical algorithms.